sfigg/commercialization-public/manufacture/desktop/add-a-license-agreement.md

 ### <span id="Mount_the_image"></span>Mount the image

-Use the steps from [Lab 3: Add device drivers (.inf-style)](add-device-drivers.md) to mount the image.
+If you don't have your image mounted, use the steps from [Lab 3: Add device drivers (.inf-style)](add-device-drivers.md) to mount the image.
 The short version:

 1. Open the command line as an administrator (**Start** > type **deployment** > right-click **Deployment and Imaging Tools Environment** > **Run as administrator**.)